 Other than zaatar, the only other ingredients you need are cauliflower and oil!
 I like to bake mine on rimmed baking sheets:

-These baking sheets help to get the cauliflower nice and crisp on the edges.
+These baking sheets help to get this middle eastern roasted cauliflower nice and crisp on the edges.

 I’m completely exhausted from my camping trip and need to go clean out the coolers, so I’ll keep today’s post short and sweet.